tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 # Recommendations for External PSK Usage {#recommendations}

-If an application uses external PSKs, the external PSKs MUST adhere to the following requirements:
+Recommended requirements for applications using external PSKs are as follows:

 1. Each PSK SHOULD be derived from at least 128 bits of entropy, MUST be at least 128 bits long, and SHOULD be combined with a DH exchange, e.g., by using the